Freedom Party (Bangladesh): The 1975 coup d'état

-Sheikh Mujibur Rahman had ultimately created an authoritarian and autocratic regime where his party, the Bangladesh Awami League and a few allies comprising the Bangladesh Krishak Sramik Awami League had absolute power, a one-party rule.
+Critics have said that Sheikh Mujibur Rahman had ultimately created an authoritarian and autocratic regime where his party, the Bangladesh Awami League and a few allies comprising the Bangladesh Krishak Sramik Awami League had absolute power, a one-party rule.
 Sheikh Mujibur Rahman had also passed the Special Powers Act, 1974 that provided the law enforcement agencies, especially the JRB an absolute power to detain and torture any citizen without any charge or trial for an indefinite time.
 Sayed Farooq-ur-Rahman and other army officers were highly resentful about the state of the country which they had fought against Pakistan for.
 This anti-Mujib sentiment in Sayed Farooq-ur-Rahman had gone to its highest point when members of Awami League had committed the following crime as stated in Bangladesh: A Legacy of Blood by Anthony Mascarenhas:

 One day during a combing operation in the Tongi area north of Dhaka, Major Nasser who was commanding another squadron of the Bengal Lancers, arrested three small-time thugs.
 In the course of interrogation one of the men broke down and told the army officers a story about a particularly gruesome triple murder which had rocked Tongi the previous winter.
 It transpired that a newly married couple travelling to their home in a taxi had been waylaid on the outskirts of the town.
 The bridegroom and the taxi driver were hacked to death and their bodies thrown in the river.
 The bride, who was carried off to an isolated cottage, was repeatedly raped by her abductors.
 Three days later her mutilated body was found on the road near a bridge.

 Confessing to his part in the crime, the thug told the army men the police investigation was called off when they found that the ring-leader of the gang was his boss, Muzamil, chairman of the Tongi Awami League.
 According to Farook the confession so infuriated the interrogating officer, a boyish lieutenant named Ishtiaq who has since resigned and left the country, that 'he started kicking the chap so hard that he died of internal injuries.'